-- > Robust polycarbonate frames provide high durability - > Available with additional features for improved traceability and eco-friendliness - > Certified free of detectable human DNA, DNase, RNase, and PCR inhibitors
+- > Robust polycarbonate frames provide high durability - > Available with additional features for improved traceability and eco-friendliness - > Certified free of detectable human DNA, DNase, RNase, and PCR inhibitors - > Biobased PCR plates for a more sustainable footprint

 Storage

 In a world of HACCP and increased public awareness of food scandals, storage of samples plays a very important role.
 Thus, more and more samples will be stored longer and longer.
 More freezer capacity is needed and samples need to be stored at defined conditions, maybe for decades to come!